TheLengendaryWiz/Personalized-Medicine-with-AI/Readme.md

 ## Credits
 Thanks to [Stellar Template](https://html5up.net/stellar) for the frontend.
 Thanks to Microsoft for Github Copilot.
-It really helped me to get started and save time.
+It helped me to get started and save time.